michaelito80us/cursor-pm/xnotes/notepads/workflow-agile.md

    - STOP all other work until ARCH is `status: approved`

 3. AFTER ARCH approval ONLY: Setup epics

+   - Can't start epics until ARCH status is not approved
    - Create `.ai/epic-{n}/` directories for each Epic in PRD
    - Work on EXACTLY ONE epic at a time, in PRD-defined order
    - Track epic status in PRD Section 6 (Complete, Current, Future)

 4. FOR EACH epic (one at a time):

    - Create first story: `.ai/epic-{n}/story-{m}.story.md`
    - Use `.cursor/templates/template-story.md` exactly
    - WAIT for explicit story approval before implementation